EPIDURAL STEROID INJECTIONS

 (Midline Epidural or Selective Block)

-Epidural steroid injections are performed on patients with low back pain and leg pain which is caused by inflammation or irritation of the nerve roots.
+At the Pain Prevention Center, located in St. Louis, Missouri and Illinois corridor, Epidural steroid injections are performed on patients with low back pain and leg pain which is caused by inflammation or irritation of the nerve roots.
 This inflammation or irritation can be caused by arthritic degeneration of the spine or a disc herniation.
 Epidural steroid injections are helpful in treating inflammation in non-surgical patients, or can be used as a pre-surgical diagnostic tool to determine if a patient would benefit from a surgical procedure to decompress a herniated disc.
 In most cases, Epidural injections are done in a series of three every 2 weeks.
 Injections typically will have a mixture of two medications.
 One is lidocaine which is an anesthetic similar to what your dentist may have used for dental work.
 The primary function of lidocaine is to provide immediate feedback by “deadening” the painful tissue and thereby confirming a presumed diagnosis.
 The second medication is cortisone.
-Cortisone, naturally produced by the body, is concentrated in injections which helps to reduce swelling and inflammation.
+Cortisone, naturally produced by the body, is concentrated in injections which help to reduce swelling and inflammation.
 The effects of lidocaine are immediate but may last only a few hours; the effects of cortisone may take 2-3 days or longer.
 The overall benefit of spinal injections may vary greatly from person to person and also with individuals repetitively over time.
 Please note that injections do not reverse arthritis, or change anatomy.

 - Do not have a large breakfast.
 If you are diabetic you may need to eat a normal meal.
 You may eat a light meal.

 - Discontinue aspirin (or other blood thinners) at least 3 days before you injection.
 If you are on routine medications for heart or blood pressure, you should take your medication as usual the morning of your injection.